Guidance on How to Safely Conduct Human Subjects Research during the COVID-19 Pandemic

 For K-12 school settings, study personnel are required to follow school districts’ safety protocol for in-person interactions.

 Screening for symptoms and risk factors prior to a research visit is not considered a research procedure and, therefore, does not require an amendment.
-However, the results of such screenings should not be kept as part of your research files or used for research purposes.
-An amendment is required and the informed consent form will have to be updated If you want to use the screening information as research data.
+However, the results of such screenings should not be kept as part of your research files or used for research purposes unless you update your research methods.
+An amendment is required and the informed consent form will have to be updated if you want to use the screening information as research data.
 Study personnel experiencing COVID-19 symptoms must follow the university reporting guidelines.